boscoh/tohaml/readme.md

 Alas, due to the nature of HAML, not all white-space between tags can be faithfully interpreted: either white space between both start/close tags, or no spaces at all.

+## Future Ideas

-TODO: url option in tohaml; examples;
+- url option in tohaml
+- some examples

 Copyright (c) 2013 Bosco Ho.
-BSD license.